MeanderingProgrammer/dashboard.nvim/README.md

 # Features

+* Fully customizable header with reference for integrating with ascii art plugin
 * Provide directories and this plugin will:
     * Display them on the dashboard
     * Make them accessible with single letter hotkey